The heat stays on: Earth hits 6th warmest year on record

 The deep ocean, where most heat is stored in the seas, also set a record for warmth in 2021, according to a separate new study.

-“Ocean warming, aside from causing coral bleaching and threatening sea life and fish populations we rely upon for roughly 25% of our protein intake globally, is destabilizing Antarctic ice shelves and threatens massive … sea level rise if we don’t act,” said study co-author Michael Mann, a Pennsylvania State University climate scientist.
+“Ocean warming, aside from causing coral bleaching and threatening sea life and fish populations, … is destabilizing Antarctic ice shelves and threatens massive … sea level rise if we don’t act,” said study co-author Michael Mann, a Pennsylvania State University climate scientist.

 The last time Earth had a cooler than normal year by NOAA or NASA calculations was 1976.
 That means 69% of the people on the planet — more than 5 billion people under age 45 — have never experienced such a year, based on United Nations data.